cambridge-collection/xslt-transformation-engine-scenario-template/docs/README.md

 ## Test Messages for locally-running AWS and AWS Lambda

-The `test` directory contains three sample notifications.
+The `_xte-scaffolding/test` directory contains three sample notifications.
 These notifications can be used to test the functioning of both an AWS instance running locally and in an actual AWS lambda.
 All three will need to be customised with your source bucket name and sample TEI file name as per the instructions below:

 1. `tei-source-changed.json` triggers the XSLT transformation process by notifying the lambda that the TEI resource mentioned within it has been changed.
 2. `./test/tei-source-removed.json` simulates the removal of the TEI item from the source bucket.
 It purges all its derivative files from the output bucket.